 - Mold of your choosing

-2. Microwave your base in 30-second intervals until melted.
+Microwave your base in 30-second intervals until melted.
+Stir in between to break up clumps.

-3. Let it cool for a couple of minutes before adding your fragrances and colorants.
+Let the soap cool for a couple of minutes before adding fragrances and colorants.
 Stir to combine.

-5. When the soap is hardened, pop it out of your mold and enjoy right away!
+When the soap is hardened, pop it out of your mold, cut it down to size and start using it right away!

 Other helpful tools